Now Reading

 Truffle Risotto with Roasted Carrots

-The creaminess of the risotto is complimented by the crispness of the roasted carrots, made even tastier with porcini salt and the aroma of truffles.
+The luxurious creaminess of this risotto is complimented by the crispness of the roasted carrots, made even tastier with porcini salt and the amazing aroma of truffles.

 I did consider the egg method but I decided to bury the fresh truffle in a sealed jar of arborio rice for several days.
 The rice actually mimics the soil that the truffle came from, slowing down the drying out process and, at the same time, infusing the rice with its aroma.